-Though the New York heat wave might make us think otherwise, Fall is finally upon us (officially)!
+Though the New York heat wave might make us think otherwise, Fall is finally officially upon us.
 One of my favorite things about Fall?
 Fall fashion.
-Ask any of my coworkers and they’ll tell you, I started wearing sweaters way too early, pretending that I could feel that slight chill in the air.
-In honor of the official arrival of Autumn, I have decided to highlight a television character who embodies the ideal fashion (and beauty) inspiration for this season: Twin Peaks’ Audrey Horne.
-By the way, if you haven’t watched Twin Peaks and are a fan of mystery and quirkiness, I highly recommend binging (especially now that it is being revived).
+Ask any of my coworkers and they’ll tell you that I started wearing sweaters way too early in an attempt to convince myself I can feel that slight crisp autumnal chill in the air.
+In honor of the official arrival of Autumn, I have decided to highlight a television character who embodies the ideal fashion (and beauty) inspiration for this season: Twin Peaks‘ Audrey Horne.
+By the way, if you haven’t watched Twin Peaks and are a fan of all things dark, mystery and quirky, I highly recommend binging (especially now that it is being revived).

-So, without further ado, here is a small selection of the aspects of Audrey Horne’s style that will influence my own this autumn.
+So, without further ado, here are a small selection of the aspects of Audrey Horne’s style that will influence my own this Autumn.